New Rush University Nursing Partnership “Aids” Undergraduates

 Krista Kusinki ’08, a Lake Forest College graduate, made her own path to nursing school.
 Many other Lake Forest students have done the same in past years, but not anymore.
 Our new fellowships will make the road to nursing school less bumpy and more navigable for future Foresters.

-Recently Lake Forest College’s Health Professionals Advisory Committee (HPAC) collaborated with two great universities: Rush University, College of Nursing and Rosalind Franklin University of Medicine and Science (RFUMS).
+Recently Lake Forest College’s Pre-Health Advising collaborated with two great universities: Rush University, College of Nursing and Rosalind Franklin University of Medicine and Science (RFUMS).
 Rush University has an incredible nursing program that is renowned throughout the country, and Rosalind Franklin University of Medicine and Science is a well-established institution, expanding their programs to include pharmacy for the first time this year.
-Through the guidance of HPAC, students pursuing a degree in nursing or pharmacy now have a projected course schedule and a group of advisors to help them reach the next phase of their educational career.
+Through the guidance of Pre-Health Advising, students pursuing a degree in nursing or pharmacy now have a projected course schedule and a group of advisors to help them reach the next phase of their educational career.

 Nurse Krista Kusinski ’08 is excited to hear about the new Lake Forest fellowship programs!